shoaibsajid1/nayatel/docs/whatsapp.md

 ## Elaborate Query

 ```
-Please elaborate your query so that we can proceed accordingly in any regard.
+Please elaborate your query so that we can proceed accordingly in this regard.
 ```

 ## Calls

 ```
 Please state your query in text format as the voice notes and calls are NOT supported over WhatsApp medium.
+Alternatively, If you wish to speak to a representative, Kindly call on our UAN 111 11 44 44
 ```

 ## Billing